alejandrojuria/xatu/README.md

   <img src="hbn_xatu_example.png" width="90%" height="90%">
 </p>

-The theory behind the code plus details about the implementation and some usage examples can be found in our preprint [Efficient computation of optical excitations in two-dimensional materials with the Xatu code](https://arxiv.org/abs/2307.01572).
+The theory behind the code plus details about the implementation and some usage examples can be found in our paper [Efficient computation of optical excitations in two-dimensional materials with the Xatu code](https://doi.org/10.1016/j.cpc.2023.109001).
 If you find our paper or the code useful, please consider citing us.

 ## Installation